volatiletech/authboss/README.md

 They enter their password into the form, and `POST` to `/recover/end` which sends the token and the new password which is retrieved by `RecoverEndValuer` which sets their password and saves them.

+Password recovery has two values in the database to prevent a timing attack.
+The selector and the verifier, always make sure in the RecoveringServerStorer you're searching by the selector and not the verifier.

 ## Remember Me